Old Fashioned Sweet Potato Casserole with Pecans

 For the pecan crumble:

 - Stir the pecans into the crumble.
-Sprinkle the crumble on top of the sweet potatoes and bake for 30–35 minutes.
-The top will be golden brown.
-Serve while still warm.
+Sprinkle the crumble on top of the sweet potatoes RIGHT before it goes into the oven.